bbs-io/synchronet-docker/README.md

 - `#`, `#.##`, `#.##x` - Major, Minor, Patch options
 - `:nightly` - The latest nightly
 - `:nightly-YYYYMMDD` - Specific nightly (ex: `nightly-20210222`)

+## UPDATES

+### 2022-09-08

+- `linux/x86-64` builds only for now...
+ARM builds have been too problematic.
+- Removed 3.19b from docker images, they were broken on AMD and some Intel platforms.
+- Stale Nightlies removed.
+- `latest`, `3` and `3.19` are from a recent nightly commit.
+- `nightly` builds are working again, the latest commit does not match manually pushed dates, this should clear when there's a future nightly commit.

+## Breaking change

+You now only need to mount a single directory `.` to `/sbbs-data`, if you were using the example docker-compose, you should be able to simply switch out the volume path(s) for a single entry.
+If you are overriding the web directory, you should still mount this as `mydir:/sbbs/web` which will work properly inside the container.
+Do not mount `./backup` to `/backup`, this will by symlinked to `/sbbs-data/backup`

+`/sbbs/scripts/sbbs` - will appear higher in the PATH statement before `/sbbs/exec/sbbs` this is intentional as it will run the initialization process before starting, this will appropriately link the directories in question from `/sbbs-data` to `/sbbs` inside the runtime instance.

 ### Windows Users